-of the distribution, if everyone in a community is infected, then instructional modality also should not influence spread (because there is no one left to whom spread the virus).
+A key concern, however, is that instructional modality may matter more depending on the overall number of COVID cases in a community.
+More specifically, if there are no COVID cases in a community, then schools cannot be a risk factor contributing to spread.
+And, if everyone in a community is infected, schools also cannot contribute to spread.
 To account for this hypothesized nonlinear relationship between instructional modality and case counts, we estimate a variant of the model that interacts the pre-period case count variables with the instructional modality indicators (column 3 for Michigan and column 7 for Washington).
 In these models the main effects of instructional modality remain insignificant, though they are more imprecisely estimated.
 But here it is necessary to focus on both the main effects and the interactions to understand how instructional modality is related to COVID spread along the pre-existing COVID case rate distribution.